TheLancashireman/DhG2/README.md

 cruft caused by major concept and design changes over the years.

 DhG2 is unashamedly command-line driven.
 It doesn't give you a pretty interface to a hidden database.
-Instead, it helps you to create structured text files called cardfiles, one per person, then analyses the files to produce ancestor and descendant trees and immediate family reports.
+Instead, it helps you to create structured text files called card files, one per person, then analyses the files to produce ancestor and descendant trees and immediate family reports.
 It can even produce a static HTML web site.

-The cardfile approach means that you always have full control of your data.
-DhG2 only reads the cardfiles, never writes.
-Think of each cardfile as an old-fashioned index card, except without the physical space limit.
+The card file approach means that you always have full control of your data.
+DhG2 only reads the existing card files, never modifies.
+The only write operation is the "new" command.
+Think of each card file as an old-fashioned index card, except without the physical space limit.
 You edit the cardfiles with an editor of your choice, and you can keep backup copies as you please.

 Recommendation: use a revision control system like git to store the cardfiles and track changes.